-- Select toys according to the child's age and abilities - toys that are too simple cause boredom, and toys that are too complicated cause frustration.
+- Choose toys according to the child's age and abilities - toys that are too simple will cause boredom, toys that are too complicated will cause frustration.

-- Test toys for children under the age of 3 to make sure that they do not contain any detachable small parts - for example, pull on the button eyes of a soft toy before letting your child play with it.
-Since toddlers like to put everything in their mouths, small parts that can easily detach from the toy can pose a choking hazard.
+- Test toys for children under the age of 3 to make sure that they do not contain any small detachable parts - for example, pull on the button eyes of a soft toy before giving it to your child to play with.
+As small children like to put everything in their mouths, small parts that can be easily detached from the toy can pose a choking hazard.

-- Do not extend the strings of pull-along toys; in extreme cases, this can create a strangulation hazard for young children.
+- Do not lengthen the cords of pull-along toys; in extreme cases, this can cause a strangulation hazard for small children.

-- Hold toy cell phones to your ear even briefly - if you find the sounds and melodies that sound unpleasantly loud, they may pose a danger to your child.
+- Hold toy mobile phones close to your ear - if you find the sounds and melodies unpleasantly loud, they may pose a danger to your child.

 - Does your child like to play with bows and arrows or similar toys?
-Many such toy sets include arrows with suction cups.
-Check to make sure these suction cups are firmly attached to the arrow.
-Suction cups that are easily detached can pose a choking hazard if children shoot such an arrow into their mouths.
+Many such toy sets contain arrows with suction cups.
+Check that these suction cups are firmly attached to the arrow.
+Suction cups that are easily detachable can pose a choking hazard if children shoot such an arrow into their mouths.
 The dart is pulled out, but the suction cup can get stuck in the throat.

-- Inflatable water toys are great fun for children and encourage exercise.
-However, please always remember that this is a toy and not a buoyancy aid.
+- Inflatable water toys are great fun for children and encourage movement.
+However, please always remember that these are toys and not swimming aids.

-- Plastic toys exposed to light and weather will age more quickly.
-Therefore, always check whether your little one's sand toys, for example, are still okay.
-Parts can break off from old, brittle plastic that have sharp edges and pose a risk of injury, but small parts can also come loose, which in turn can pose a choking hazard.
+- Plastic toys that are exposed to light and the weather age more quickly.
+Therefore, always check whether your little one's sand toy, for example, is still in good condition.
+Parts of old, brittle plastic can break off with sharp edges and pose a risk of injury, but small parts can also come loose, which in turn can pose a choking hazard.

-- Please make sure that small children do not play with toys from older siblings that are unsuitable for them and never forget the basic duty of supervision.
+- Please ensure that small children do not play with toys that are unsuitable for older siblings and never forget the basic duty of supervision.

-In cooperation with the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (BMSGPK) and the Austrian Federal Economic Chamber, we have published the brochure "Gutes Spielzeug!
-Guide to Choosing Toys", in which you can find many practical tips.
+In cooperation with the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (BMSGPK) and the Austrian Federal Economic Chamber, we have produced the brochure "Gutes Spielzeug!
+Guide to choosing toys", in which you can find lots of practical tips.

-You can also find a lot of information about children's toys on here.
+You can also find lots of information on children's toys here.